Life of ‘Umar ibn al-Khattab: Part 3

 The grave of Prophet Daniel (alaihi salaam)

-The wisdom and motive behind ‘Umar’s action was the following three hadeeth:
+The wisdom and motive behind ‘Umar’s action were the following three hadeeth:

 • He (sallallahu alaihi wa-sallam) also said: “The most evil of mankind are those who will be alive when the Last Day arrives and those who take graves as places of worship.”
 Musnad Ahmad Ibn Ḥanbal